dlang-community/Pegged/pegged/docs/Extended PEG Syntax.md

 Other Extensions
 ----------------

-I plan to add other extensions, such as `@` or `$` but these are in flux right now and I'll wait for the design to stabilize before documenting them.
+I plan to use other symbols, such as `=`, `@` or `$` but these are in flux right now and I'll wait for the design to stabilize before documenting them.

 Rule-Level Extensions
 ---------------------